musfiraahmed31/ai_study_chatbot/README.md

 http://127.0.0.1:8000/docs to test the endpoints directly from your browser.

 👨‍💻 Author
-Hamza Badshah Pak-Austria Fachhochschule (IAST) Haripur
+Musfira Ahmed Pak-Austria Fachhochschule (IAST) Haripur